 While these sentiments are compelling and can be protective of your solution, they are amazingly not rooted in hard numbers.

 To be clear, advocacy isn’t a panacea.
 It cannot save a crappy product or widely propagate false value.
-In the end, your customers need to believe they are better off with your product that without it.
-However, in a world where the number of technology solutions is exploding and where ROI is getting more complex to measure, nurturing and mobilizing a community of customer advocates is highly protective strategy and can be your ROI’s BFF.
+In the end, your customers need to believe they are better off with your product than without it.
+However, in a world where the number of technology solutions is exploding and where ROI is getting more complex to measure, nurturing and mobilizing a community of customer advocates is a highly protective strategy and can be your ROI’s BFF.

 We promise never to send you junk or share your email!
 Just helpful sales insights.